rabbitmq/rabbitmq-website/site/install-debian.md

 ### <a id="apt-quick-start-cloudsmith" class="anchor" href="#apt-quick-start-cloudsmith">Cloudsmith Quick Start Script</a>

-Below is shell snippet that performs those steps.
+Below is shell snippet that performs those steps and assumes that Ubuntu 22.04 is used.
 They are documented in more detail below.

 <pre class="lang-bash">
 #!/usr/bin/sh